Specorel22/ai-writing-tools-2025/README.md

 Got improvements?
 PRs welcome!
 Focus on content accuracy or accessibility tweaks.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📄 License
-MIT License—use, fork, profit freely. © 2025 [Your Name/Handle].
+MIT License—use, fork, profit freely. © 2025 Salvatore P./writerai2025.
 Built with ❤️ for the AI hustle.

 ---